Effects of climate change on mental health: Suicide rates

 Temperature has also been associated with self-harm and suicide rates.
 Using data from the US and Mexico, suicide rates were found to increase by 0.7% and 3.1%, respectively, for a 1 °C increase in monthly average temperature.
 Increasing temperatures are associated with increases in aggressive behavior and rising crime rates, leading to increases in homicides and assaults, as well as increased suicide rates in young men and older adults.
 Higher ambient temperatures are also associated with emergency department visits for mental health, suicides, and self-reporting of poor mental health.

 It is projected that in the coming decades, suicide rates in the United States and Mexico will increase due to increasing ambient temperatures.
-Assuming no reduction in the current rate of greenhouse gas emissions, it is projected that by 2050 there will be an additional 9,000 to 40,000 suicides in the United States and Mexico, which is a rate comparable to the one estimated after the impact of economic recessions, suicide prevention programs, and gun restriction laws.
+Assuming that there is no reduction in the current rate of greenhouse gas emissions, it is projected that by 2050, there will be an additional 9,000 to 40,000 suicides in the United States and Mexico, which is a rate comparable to the one estimated after the impact of economic recessions, suicide prevention programs, and gun restriction laws.
 The study also showed an increase in depressive language and suicidal ideation used on social media posts correlated with an increase in temperatures.
 In India, higher temperatures during growing seasons for crops have also been associated with increased suicides, at a rate of an additional 67 deaths per year per 1 °C additional degree.